 So, is it safe to go to Bali right now or not?

-If you want to avoid earthquakes, then you should stay away from the entire Ring of Fire – including Japan, Indonesia, New Zealand, western Canada, California, and western South America – at all times.
+The truth is, if you’re scared of earthquakes, then you should stay away from the entire Ring of Fire — including Japan, Indonesia, New Zealand, western Canada, California, and western South America — at all times.

 Earthquakes in this region are frequent and hit without warning.

-Of course, we never recommend that you let fear of the unknown make your decisions for you!
+Of course, we never recommend that you let fear of the unknown make your decisions for you.